-The Law 8/2015, amending Law 34/1998 on the hydrocarbons sector, establishes the implementation of a gas exchange, and nominates MIBGAS as the independent market operator.
-The gas exchange allows users to purchase and sell natural gas in the virtual point of balance of the gas system, with physical products with a horizon of delivery until the last day of the following month.
+The Law 8/2015, amending Law 34/1998 on the hydrocarbons sector, establishes the implementation of an organized gas market, and nominates MIBGAS as the independent market operator.
+The gas exchange will consist of transactions purchase and sale of natural gas in the virtual point of balance of the gas system, with physical products with a horizon of delivery to the last day of the following month.